-- · High level of technical ability, secure clarity, accuracy, timing and fluency. - Fluent chord changes and, at the higher grades, an ability to demonstrate harmonic development and empathy with the melody. - · Ability, as the grades progress, to show effective musical instincts via the use of inventive playing and, at the higher grades, a sense of individuality during the performance in which all musical elements are confidently articulated. - Fairly secure command Fairly accurate, over the technical requirements of the music, reasonably secure level of clarity. - Fluent and generally continuous performance. - · As grades progress, the beginnings of inventiveness should become evident and, at the higher grades, some expressiveness, invention and empathy with the melody are evident. - clarity of a generally acceptable standard. - Reasonably fluent and continuous, but occasionally hesitant. - Limited interpretation and inventiveness and, at the higher grades, limited expression and empathy with the melody. - Discontinuities in the performance, accompanied by inaccuracies in chords and lapses in following the chord chart. - · Lack of clarity and invention and little sign of expressive interpretation.
+Accompaniment High level of technical ability, secure clarity, accuracy, timing and fluency.
+Fluent chord changes and, at the higher grades, an ability to demonstrate harmonic development and empathy with the melody.
+Ability, as the grades progress, to show effective musical instincts via the use of inventive playing and, at the higher grades, a sense of individuality during the performance in which all musical elements are confidently articulated.
+Fairly secure command over the technical requirements of the music, reasonably secure level of clarity.
+Fluent and generally continuous performance.
+As grades progress, the beginnings of inventiveness should become evident and, at the higher grades, some expressiveness, invention and empathy with the melody are evident.
+Fairly accurate, clarity of a generally acceptable standard.
+Reasonably fluent and continuous, but occasionally hesitant.
+Limited interpretation and inventiveness and, at the higher grades, limited expression and empathy with the melody.
+Discontinuities in the performance, accompanied by inaccuracies in chords and lapses in following the chord chart.
+Lack of clarity and invention and little sign of expressive interpretation.
+Aural Assessment • Prompt and accurate responses, at the higher grades demonstrating a keen sense of aural perception.
+Accuracy in most of the tests, but with one or more incorrect responses.
+Ability to respond sufficiently accurately in enough of the tests to achieve the pass mark.
+Variety of errors in responses.